axelobrikat/browser-bookmarks/README.md

 # browser-bookmarks
-Backup and overwrite bookmarks from Google Chrome that is installed on local machine.
+Backup and overwrite bookmarks from Google Chrome that is installed on local Windows machine.

 #### Project Info
 - written in Python